List of The Vicar of Dibley characters: Alice Horton

-Alice is a fan of the Wombles and of the Teletubbies.
+Alice is a fan of the Wombles (which she believes to be living creatures rather than people in costumes) and of the Teletubbies.
 In episode 12, broadcast on 22 January 1998, when Alice married Hugo Horton, her bridesmaids were dressed as Laa-Laa and Po, and her bridal headband lit up.
 A rabid fan of Doctor Who, she also unsuccessfully tried to incorporate themes from the sci-fi show into her wedding, including having a wedding gown "with lots of hearts on it...and a different Doctor Who in each one."
 However, she ended up with a gown decorated with a massive heart with hers and Hugo's names inside.
 She succeeds in having a Doctor Who wedding during Geraldine's own wedding.
-When Gerry's friends take over wedding preparations, Alice uses her position as maid of honour to dress herself as the Tenth Doctor and the other bridesmaids as Daleks.
+When Geraldine's friends take over wedding preparations, Alice uses her position as maid of honour to dress herself as the Tenth Doctor and the other bridesmaids as Daleks.

 Actress Emma Chambers died in 2018.
 In the 2020 Lockdown Specials, the character was written out of the programme when it was revealed that Alice had died of cancer three years prior to the events of the specials.

 Hugo Horton

 Hugo Horton is David's sweet-natured, friendly yet dim-witted and childlike son; Geraldine once also likens his intellect to a cactus.
 In "Celebrity Vicar", a newspaper describes him in the headline "Rich as Croesus, Thick as Shit"; Hugo does not think the press meant to be rude, to which David replies "Though you can't deny it's a possibility."
-Sometimes seen sporting a Royal Agricultural College tie, he served as his father's campaign manager at the October 1994 district council election, but inadvertently wound up going door to door with David's Labour opponent, Kevin Smewyn, delivering leaflets and making introductions for him.
+Sometimes seen sporting a Royal Agricultural College tie, he served as his father's campaign manager at the October 1994 district council election but inadvertently wound up going door to door with David's Labour opponent, Kevin Smewyn, delivering leaflets and making introductions for him.
 As revealed in the first episode, Hugo holds no O Level qualifications.
 Hugo and Alice Tinker are always shown to have tender feelings for each other, but they do not get together as a couple until Geraldine plays Cupid in "Engagement".
 David was never a loving nor affectionate father to Hugo, dominating him and undermining all his dreams and ambitions.
 In one episode, Geraldine mentions that God is a father much like his own father, and Hugo recalls what his father did to him as a child: shouting, insulting and caning him (although he does mention a time when David pretended to be Father Christmas).
 When Geraldine corrects him and says she was referring to a loving, caring father, Hugo believed he had another father.
 Despite this, Hugo still loves and respects his father but finally stands up to him when it came to marrying Alice, whom David predictably despises.
 He nicknames Geraldine "Mrs God".
 Hugo has a Golden Retriever named Bruno who is seen in "Animals" and "Election".
 He is a huge fan of Kylie Minogue.
 He is the only character other than Geraldine to have appeared in the lockdown specials.